Sign up for the latest water news and information.

 Long-term exposure, or brief exposure to radiologicals in high doses, is known to lead to cancer.
 This includes cancers of the lungs, skin, bone, liver, kidneys, stomach and thyroid glands, and many other human tissues.

-How does exposure to radiologicals typically occur?
+How does exposure typically occur?

 Radiation exposure typically occurs by inhaling, ingesting, injecting, or absorbing radioactive materials.